Purpose & Core Story

 Creativity makes a difference

-At LEAD, we put a lot of effort into the creative processes.
+At Lead Agency, we put a lot of effort into the creative processes.
 We draw inspiration from trends, cultural life, music, art, literature and inspiring people, events and movements in world history.
 We insist that the stories must carry us away, and that requires them to have a poetic element that is unique, that makes us stop and that inspires us.

 Studies show that purpose-driven branding can have more impact than conventional marketing, but also that it can flop if not done well.
 For example, in these years, when sustainability is becoming a focus area in more and more businesses and organisations, one has to be careful with generic statements like “We want to make the world greener”.
 That is the equivalent of saying, “We want to be digital”.
 Not impressive when it stands alone.

 However, if you can explain exactly how your expertise and work contribute to a higher purpose, then we can – through a good purpose and a core story – it will help communicate that in a way that can bring you great value.